 - Availability of other funding to support this research.

-This past academic year LIFE received 12 applications for the Al Dallago OUR Gerontology Awards.
+This past academic year LIFE received over 20 applications for the Al Dallago OUR Gerontology Awards.
 One $500.00 award is made for each academic semester.
 The following 3 awards were made over the summer, fall, and spring semesters:

 Summer 2016 Award: Justin Deithorn: For research that uses computation fluid dynamics to develop a surgical method to correctly place a VAD ( Ventricular assist device ) in heart patients.

 Fall 2016 Award: Baggio Evangelista: For research to find a Parkinson’s disease biomarker from blood samples.

 Spring 2017 Award: David Phan : For research that will determine muscle fatigue differences between older and younger males after exercising.